 Preventing School Dropout

-The 2013 estimate of school dropout cited by the National Center for Education Statistics (U.S. Department of Education) indicates 6.8 percent of American high school students left school before completion.
-As many policymakers have indicated, the dropout crisis is a moral and economic imperative for the nation.
-Many, if not most of the social obstacles to high school completion (drug use, teen pregnancy, violence, hunger, poverty) are also obstacles to health.
+In 2018, an estimated 5.3% of American high school students left school before completion.
+As many policymakers have indicated, the dropout crisis is a moral and economic imperative for the nation, and many of the social obstacles to high school completion — including drug use, teen pregnancy, violence, hunger and poverty — are also obstacles to health.

 Health and Well-Being in Schools

-Research shows that school-based health care increases educational success by providing physical and mental health care that allows students to stay in school and do better academically.
+Research shows that school-based health care increases educational success by providing necessary physical and mental health supports that allow students to stay in school and do better academically.
 School-based health centers are a proven strategy for eliminating or reducing barriers to graduation and preventing school dropout.

 Hunger and Obesity

 The seeming opposites of hunger and obesity are actually closely linked.
-To avoid hunger and sustain energy, people who experience food insecurity consume a good deal of inexpensive, high calorie, low quality food.
-Not only does food insecurity include the risk of poor nutrition, obesity and complications from chronic diseases, but also poor school performance.
+To avoid hunger and sustain energy, people who experience food insecurity often rely on inexpensive, high-calorie, low-quality food.
+As a result, food insecurity puts students at risk of poor nutrition, obesity and complications from chronic diseases, as well as poor school performance.

 Chronic Stress

-Chronic stress is a response to persistent social, physical and emotional pressures over an extended period of time, such as the daily stressors (inadequate housing, food insecurity) faced by students living in poverty.
-Chronic stress can impact brain development and result in difficulties maintaining attention and concentration in school, as well as increases in fear, anxiety, depression and impulsive and risk-taking behavior (and, particularly in boys, hostility, aggression and violence).
-Chronic stress contributes to high school dropout.
+Chronic stress is a response to persistent social, physical and emotional pressures over an extended period of time, such as the daily stressors — including inadequate housing and food insecurity — faced by students living in poverty.
+Chronic stress can impact brain development, increasing the risk of chronic mental health concerns such as impulsivity, hostility, aggression and violence; and ultimately contributing to high school dropout.

 School Climate